SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-20-luck-factor-zoo.md

 ### A Multiple Testing Problem <a name="mul"></a>

 So, what is this 'lucky factor' problem and where does it come from?
 In short, it originates from the exhaustive efforts of data mining conducted on financial data set without accounting for the test multiplicity arised.
+Whener a factor is obtained by an extensive or even exhaustive search, there is the danger that its good performance not from its real prediction ability but rather just luck.

 In factor research, we infer an argument about the population (i.e., what is the expected return of the factor?) based on sample observations (i.e., what is the performance of the factor in this sample).
 Probability is our bridge for nagivating between the two.
 Statistical lemmas like Law of Large Number and Hoeffding Inequality assure us that as long as the observations are sampled independently from the population, the sample performance will not deviate significantly from the true performance of the factor given a sufficient number of observations N.